jgscott/talks/md/org_methods.md

 The perfect motivating example has the following properties:
 - you can explain the example in a picture or two, with maybe one slide of text
-- there is some clear off-the-shelf procedure that everybody would reach for in order to approach this problem
+- there is some clear off-the-shelf procedure that reasonable people might reach for in order to approach this problem
 - But there are some issues with this off-the-shelf procedure that you can articulate, or even better, see in a picture.
 - Your method, on the hand, addresses these issues, or most of them, without trouble.

-If you can't find an example satisfying these conditions, then why, exactly, did you write your methods paper?
-I suppose the exception might be if you've invented a method for a brand new type of data-collection protocol in some scientific field, where there is no pre-existing state of the art for data analysis.
-That's rare -- but if that describes your situation, then just explain the problem and give a concise summary of the statistical issues you found yourself needing to address.

 ### Organizing your "motivating example" section